tepiloxtl/youtube-html-playlist/README.md

 ## Usage

-Requires yt-dlp. `python3 -m pip install yt-dlp`
+Requires yt-dlp and requests. `python3 -m pip install yt-dlp requests`

 Add your playlist link at line 12 in script.py, then run script.py.
 It will create `output` directory in your current working directory with all necessary files.
 Copy it over to your webserver/ webhost and thats all